abinit/abinit/doc/tutorial/spin.md

 We specifically select a new dataset for each atom, a non self-consistent calculation being run to generate the projected density of states.
-First, we note that the value of the energy is: Etotal=-4.92489557316370E+01, which shows that we have attained presumably the same state as above.
+First, we note that the value of the energy is: Etotal=-4.92489557316370E+01, which shows that we have attained essentially the same state as above.

 The density of states will be in the files tspin_3o_DS2_DOS_AT0001 for the first atom, and tspin_3o_DS3_DOS_AT0002 for the second atom.